Greekman12490/Pewlett-Hackard-Analysis/README.md

   * Most common retiree - Senior Engineer

-## Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+## Summary
-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+* How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+* * Ninety-thousand, three hundred and ninety-eight people are retiring (90,398)
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+* Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+* * No, with only one thousand, nine hundred and forty retirees (1,940), one retiree will have to mentor at least five people.
+If this the route wants to take, they can, but some new employees could be neglected.